 Normally fruits dry at 135, but I had carrots and celery in the dehydrator at the same time, so this dried at 125.
 After 6-8 hours, it was dry enough.
 I can’t remember how long I dried it, but it probably could have used a bit more–they were really sticky.
 However, once the kids saw that they were peeling off the plastic wrap, they didn’t last long enough to think much about drying them more.

-They were pretty tasty, but quite sweet.
+They were pretty tasty, and sweet.
 The kids loved them–even the one who didn’t want to eat the yogurt earlier.
 Maybe a plain vanilla yogurt or plain yogurt mixed with a bit of jam or lemon yogurt would be a little less sweet.
-Interesting little experiment though.
-We’ll probably be making these again, in fact, when youngest daughter who is home “sick” saw the pictures this morning, she said, “oooo, can we make that again?
+We’ll probably be making these again, in fact, when youngest daughter who is home “sick” saw the pictures this morning, she said, “ooooh, can we make that again?
 I’ll eat it all!”
+Who knew dehydrated yogurt would be so tasty!

 I made some last night in my GardenMaster, but the yogurt stuck pretty solid to the fruit leather trays.
 Any suggestions to stop that???